unisse-courses/s14-mp1/README.md

 2. Use GitBash or CMD to open the cloned repository.
 3. Run `npm install`.
 4. Run `node index.js`.
+5. Navigate to `localhost:3000/login` and create your account.
-5. You're ready to go!
+6. You're ready to go!

 # UML